WhiteLicorice/A-Lesson-in-Exodus/README.md

 # A-Lesson-in-Exodus
-A creative science presentation made in the RenPy engine.
+A creative science presentation made in the Ren'Py engine.